9726468/Brady-Bowlden-Letle/README.md

-# Brady-Bowlden-Letle
+# Brady-Bowlden-Pencil
-Letle is a Wordle type game with some differences.
-You have 4 letters you need to fill in 3 tries.
-Im using python for my project.
+Pencil is a java based drawing platform with all of the features a drawing platform should have.